-Potency: 2 Duration: 1 hour
+Duration: 1 hour

 Benefit: Painkillers instantly restore 10 hit points per potency used.
 Hit points gained through painkillers do not use up a healing threshold.
-In addition, the character gains Health Drain (1) per potency used.
+Any hit points gained that go over the character's maximum are kept as bonus hit points that last until the drug wears off.
+In addition, the character ignores the ongoing penalty of a number of crippling wound points equal to 1⁄2 the potency.

-Drawback: While the effect is active, the user suffers Skill Drain (1) and Swiftness Drain (1) equal to one half the potency used.
-Withdrawal: While under withdrawal, the character suffers Mighty Drain (4) and Health Drain (4).
+Drawback: While the effect is active, any remaining bonus hit points disappear, and the user loses a number of Willpower points equal to one-half the potency used.

+Withdrawal: While under withdrawal, the character loses 1 point of Strength and Willpower.
 Breaking an addiction to Painkillers takes 1 week.